redlegjed/test_measure_process_lib/README.md

 ```
 Note that this does not install the dependencies.
 This is in case another package manager, e.g. Anaconda, is being used.
 So they have to be manually installed.

+## Documentation
+This file gives basic descriptions of how to use TMPL, for more details consult [the full documentation](https://redlegjed.github.io/test_measure_process_lib/)

 ## Core classes